A geometric framework for asymptotic inference of principal subspaces in PCA

-If so, then, for such a more general distribution, the estimation of $F^{\I}(\Sigma)$ follows from the method of Section $\ref{sec5}$, which is only based on such CLT's.
+$(i)$ Are our geometric CLT's of Theorem $\ref{theoCLTgrass}$ valid when the distribution of $X$ is elliptic? \\ If so, then, for such a distribution, the estimation of $F^{\I}(\Sigma)$ would be derived as in paragraphs $\ref{paragraphKhi2}$ and $\ref{paragraphCR}$, which are only based on such CLT's.
 This question is motivated by \cite{Tyler 1981}.
-Therein, when $X$ is elliptic, a CLT for each $P_{i}\left(\ECM \right)$ is obtained, but not of the form of $(\ref{CLTgrass})$.
+Therein, when $X$ is elliptic, a CLT for each $P_{i}(\ECM )$ is obtained, but not of the form of Eq.(\ref{CLTgrass})